Acid Base Disorders are characterized by abnormal levels of pH, partial pressure of carbon dioxide (Pco2) and bicarbonate (HCO3−) in the blood.

 Type 2 (Proximal) RTA

-The main etiology behind this is the inability to reabsorb bicarbonate in the PCT with urine pH > 7 if plasma bicarbonate concentration is normal, and urine pH < 5.5 if plasma bicarbonate concentration is already depleted due to ongoing losses.
+The main etiology behind this is the inability to reabsorb bicarbonate in the Proximal Tubule with urine pH > 7 if plasma bicarbonate concentration is normal, and urine pH < 5.5 if plasma bicarbonate concentration is already depleted due to ongoing losses.
 These patients can have an increased urinary excretion of glucose, uric acid, phosphate, amino acids, citrate, calcium, potassium and proteins as well.
 Patients develop osteomalacia or osteopenia (rickets in children).
 Hypercalciuria, hyperphosphaturia, disturbed Vitamin D metabolism and secondary hyperparathyroidism are the major complications.

 - Fanconi syndrome